Focus on the Family: Origins and Dobson era

-From 1977 to 2003, James Dobson served as the sole leader of the organization.
 In 2003, Donald P. Hodel became president and chief executive officer, tasked with the day-to-day operations.
 Dobson remained chairman of the board of directors, with chiefly creative and speaking duties.
-In March 2005, Hodel retired and Jim Daly, formerly the Vice President in charge of Focus on the Family's International Division, assumed the role of president and chief executive officer.
+In March 2005, Hodel retired and Jim Daly, formerly the vice president in charge of Focus on the Family's International Division, assumed the role of president and chief executive officer.